 The merger and the bank merger must be approved by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Department of Banking and Finance of the State of Georgia and the North Carolina Office of the Commissioner of Banks.
-As of the date of this document, we have received the approval of the Board of Governors of the Federal Reserve System and, with respect to the merger only, the Department of Banking and Finance of the State of Georgia.
+As of the date of this document, we have received the approval of the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation and the Department of Banking and Finance of the State of Georgia.